s225733/02180-Artificial-Intelligence-Board-Game/README.md

 ## Run experiments

-When running the commands please be patient and do not interrupt the process.
-The execution may take some time because all possible states and actions are being evaluated.
-As a results a run n $\leq $ 8 will be faster whereas n $\geq$ 9  may take significantly longer to execute.
+When running the experiments, please be patient and avoid interrupting execution.
+The runtime grows exponentially with the search depth due to the branching factor of the game tree.
+Depths up to 8 remain computationally manageable, while depths ≥ 9 may result in significantly longer execution times due to complexity of $O(b^d)$

 To run experiments, you run the following command from root directory: